-Our firm has also provided other services to the bank in relation to a review of the Bank's compliance with its conditions of registration, review of half year disclosure statements, review of the Bank's anti-money laundering framework and tax advice on the Bank's obligation under Common Reporting Standards ('CRS') and Foreign Account Tax Compliance Act ('FATCA').
-Subject to certain restrictions, partners and employees of our firm may also deal with the bank on normal terms within the ordinary course of trading activities of the business of the bank.
-These matters have not impaired our independence as auditor of the bank.
-The firm has no other relationship with, or interest in, the bank.
+Our firm has also provided other services to the Registered Bank in relation to a review of the 30 June 2020 half-year disclosure statement and a limited assurance engagement on the Registered Bank's compliance with its conditions of registration.
+Subject to certain restrictions, partners and employees of our firm may also deal with the Registered Bank on normal terms within the ordinary course of trading activities of the business of the Registered Bank.
+These matters have not impaired our independence as auditor of the Registered Bank.
+The firm has no other relationship with, or interest in, the Registered Bank.